HIPAA-Compliant Healthcare App Development — EHR & Portals

 What is the difference between EHR and EMR?

-EHR (Electronic Health Record) and EMR (Electronic Medical Record) are related but distinct concepts that are often used interchangeably — incorrectly.
+EHR (Electronic Health Record) and EMR (Electronic Medical Record) are related but distinct concepts.
+They are often used interchangeably — but incorrectly.

 | EMR — Electronic Medical Record | EHR — Electronic Health Record | |